Start Splunk for the first time

 C:\Program Files\Splunk if you have installed Splunk in the default location.
 You can also add

-%SPLUNK_HOME% as a system-wide environment variable by using the System Properties dialog's Advanced tab.)
+%SPLUNK_HOME% as a system-wide environment variable by using the Advanced tab in the System Properties dialog.)

-Splunk then displays the license agreement and prompts you to accept before the startup sequence continues.
+Splunk Enterprise then displays the license agreement and prompts you to accept before the startup sequence continues.

 On Mac OS X

-To start Splunk from the Finder, double-click the Splunk icon on the Desktop to launch the Splunk helper application, entitled "Splunk's Little Helper".
+To start Splunk Enterprise from the Finder, double-click the Splunk icon on the Desktop to launch the helper application, entitled "Splunk's Little Helper".

 Note: The first time you run the helper application, it notifies you that it needs to perform a brief initialization.
 Click OK to allow Splunk to initialize and set up the trial license.